 Now, you might ask yourself, “What makes Seattle so sartorially special?”
 And, to be sure, Seattle doesn’t have an overwhelming level of glamour or sexiness that one might expect from many fashion capitals – but that’s what we admire about it.
 Here are a few concrete reasons why we believe that the Emerald City holds the most promise for the US with respect to being a future capital:

-Seattle holds the United States’s fourth-largest economy for fashion design employment, according to this 2010 study And, the variety of designers that exist in the city prove that the stereotypical picture of Seattle residents as overly-casual, rain gear-wearing types that could care less about looking nice is an incomplete mischaracterization.
+Seattle holds the United States’s fourth-largest economy for fashion design employment, according to this 2010 study And, the variety of designers that exist in the city proves that the stereotypical picture of Seattle residents as overly-casual, rain gear-wearing types that could care less about looking nice is an incomplete mischaracterization.
 See Lumen Couture, Luly Yang, The OULA Company, and Stone Crow Designs for a sample of this variety.

 Additionally, the Seattle area is home to Nordstrom, REI, Eddie Bauer – all internationally acclaimed.
 Amazon (headquartered in the state of Washington) has been ramping up its fashion credentials in recent years as well, even going so far this year as to partner with multiple well-known designers to sell their goods in an effort to stem financial losses due to the coronavirus pandemic.